Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Results

 where $\lceil . \rceil$ is the ceiling function and $\lceil . \rceil_p$ represents the smallest prime at least as large as its argument.
-Thus, there is always a solution whose entropy grows no faster than logarithmically with the size of the system, for any observed levels of mean activity and pairwise correlation.
+Thus, there is always a~solution whose entropy grows no faster than logarithmically with the size of the system, for any observed levels of mean activity and pairwise correlation.

-As illustrated in Fig.~\ref{fig:SvN}a, for large binary systems with first- and second-order statistics matched to those of many neural populations, which have low firing rates and correlations slightly above chance~(\cite{Schneidman_Nature_2006,Shlens_JN_2006,Tkacik_2006,tang_2008,bethge_2008,yu_2008,Shlens:2009p4887}; $\mu = 0.1$, $\nu = 0.011$), the range of possible entropies grows almost linearly with $N$, despite the highly symmetric constraints imposed (Eqs.~(\ref{eq:sym_mu}) and (\ref{eq:sym_nu})).
+As illustrated in Figure~\ref{fig:SvN}a, for large binary systems with uniform first- and second-order statistics matched to typical values of many neural populations, which have low firing rates and correlations slightly above chance~(\cite{Schneidman_Nature_2006,Shlens_JN_2006,Tkacik_2006,tang_2008,bethge_2008,yu_2008,Shlens:2009p4887}; $\mu = 0.1$, $\nu = 0.011$), the range of possible entropies grows almost linearly with $N$, despite the highly symmetric constraints imposed (Equations~(\ref{eq:sym_mu}) and (\ref{eq:sym_nu})).

-Consider the special case of first- and second-order constraints (Eq.~\ref{eq:munu_max_S}) that correspond to the unconstrained global maximum entropy distribution.
-For these highly symmetric constraints, both our upper and lower bounds on the minimum entropy grow logarithmically with $N$, rather than just the upper bound as we found for the neural regime (Fig.~\ref{fig:SvN}a).
-In fact, we have constructed an explicit solution (Eq. (\ref{H_for_con}); Figs.~\ref{fig:SvN}b,\ref{fig:Svnu}a,d,e,h; Appendix~\ref{sec:comm_construction}), whose entropy $\tilde{S}^{con}_2$ is never more than two bits above our lower bound (Eq.~(\ref{eq:S2_low_bound})) for all $N$.
-Clearly then, these constraints alone do not guarantee a level of independence of the neural activities commensurate with the maximum entropy distribution.
-By varying the relative probabilities of states in this explicit construction we can make it satisfy a much wider range of $\mu$ and $\nu$ values covering most of the allowed region (see Appendix~\ref{sec:validity}) while still remaining a distribution whose entropy grows only logarithmically with $N$.
+Consider the special case of first- and second-order constraints (Equation~(\ref{eq:munu_max_S})) that correspond to the unconstrained global maximum entropy distribution.
+For these highly symmetric constraints, both~our upper and lower bounds on the minimum entropy grow logarithmically with $N$, rather than just the upper bound as we found for the neural regime ({Equation~(\ref{eqn:min_summary_spec})}; Figure~\ref{fig:SvN}a).
+In fact, one can construct~\mbox{\cite{Macke2011,Sylvester1867}} an~explicit solution (Equation (\ref{H_for_con}); Figures~\ref{fig:SvN}b and \ref{fig:Svnu}a,d,e,h) that matches the mean, pairwise correlations, and triplet-wise correlations of the global maximum entropy solution whose entropy $\tilde{S}^{con}_2$ is never more than two bits above our lower bound (Equation~(\ref{eq:S2_low_bound})) for all $N$.
+Clearly then, these~constraints alone do not guarantee a~level of independence of the neural activities commensurate with the maximum entropy distribution.
+By varying the relative probabilities of states in this explicit construction we can make it satisfy a~much wider range of $\mu$ and $\nu$ values than previously considered, covering most of the allowed region (see Appendices~\ref{sec:comm_construction} and \ref{sec:validity}) while still remaining a~distribution whose entropy grows logarithmically with $N$.